Hero image desktop Hero image mobile

 • Savanna burning management methods to avoid dangerous hot fires which produce emissions of N2O and methane.

 The Australian red meat industry cares about its impact on the environment.
-Reducing net GHG emissions, optimising land and water usage, and working towards its CN30 target are major goals for everyone involved.
+Reducing net GHG emissions and optimising land and water usage are major goals for everyone involved.
 So, enjoy red meat as part of a balanced diet, and know that it’s doing a world of good.

-1 Data analysed from 2021 National Greenhouse Gas Inventory and 2021 Greenhouse gas footprint of the red meat industry
+* Data analysed from the National Inventory Report 2023, Volume 1 (dcceew.gov.au) and 2023 Greenhouse gas emissions footprint of red meat (mla.com.au)